Names: Germain Katanga and Mathieu Ngudjolo Chui

 Germain Katanga was transferred to The Hague on October 17, 2007, and he first appeared before Pre-Trial Chamber I on October 22, 2007.
 Mathieu Ngudjolo Chui was transferred on February 7, 2008 and appeared before Pre-Trial Chamber I on February 11, 2008.

-On March 10, 2008, the Chamber issued a decision joining the cases against Germain Katanga and Mathieu Ngudjolo Chui, largely on the basis of their alleged shared responsibility for crimes committed during a joint attack on the village of Bogoro.
+On March 10, 2008, the chamber issued a decision joining the cases against Germain Katanga and Mathieu Ngudjolo Chui, largely on the basis of their alleged shared responsibility for crimes committed during a joint attack on the village of Bogoro.
 All the evidence for these crimes related to both suspects.
 This joinder was deemed in the interests of the victims and witnesses, conducting the proceedings in a fair and efficient manner, and the protection of the rights of the defendants, including the right to be tried without undue delay.
 It would also ensure the judicial economy of the proceedings.
-The Chamber stated that joining the cases would not be prejudicial to the defendants, nor contrary to the interests of justice.
+The chamber stated that joining the cases would not be prejudicial to the defendants, nor contrary to the interests of justice.
 It allowed that the cases could be separated at a later stage if necessary.

 A confirmation of charges hearing was held for both defendants from June 27 to July 18, 2008.
 It had been postponed twice to allow all parties more time to prepare for the hearing.
 During this hearing, the judges heard arguments from the prosecution, defense and the legal representatives of 57 victims.
-The Chamber then issued its decision on the confirmation of charges on September 26, 2008.
-It approved seven counts of war crimes (using children under the age of fifteen to take active part in hostilities, directing an attack against civilians, wilful killing, destruction of property, pillaging, sexual slavery, and rape) and three counts of crimes against humanity (murder, rape, and sexual slavery).
+The chamber then issued its decision on the confirmation of charges on September 26, 2008.
+It approved seven counts of war crimes (using children under the age of fifteen to take active part in hostilities, directing an attack against civilians, willful killing, destruction of property, pillaging, sexual slavery, and rape) and three counts of crimes against humanity (murder, rape, and sexual slavery).
 However, it declined three charges on the grounds of insufficient evidence: the charges of inhuman treatment and outrages upon personal dignity (war crimes), and inhumane acts (a crime against humanity).
-The Chamber then committed the defendants for a trial, which began after one postponement on November 24, 2009.
+The chamber then committed the defendants for a trial, which began after one postponement on November 24, 2009.

 On November 21, 2012, the majority of Trial Chamber II, Judge Christine Van Den Wyngaert dissenting, informed the parties that it was considering a re-characterization of the facts of the case concerning the mode of liability applicable to Germain Katanga.
 The majority recognized that these changes would prolong the trial of Katanga and decided that it was unnecessary to delay the judgment in the case of Ngudjolo.
 Therefore, in order to avoid potential violations of Ngudjolo’s right to a trial without undue delay, the majority severed the charges.

-The Ngudjolo judgment
+The Ngudjolo Judgment

 On December 18, 2012, Trial Chamber II acquitted Mathieu Ngudjolo of all charges.
 The judges found there was insufficient evidence to conclude beyond a reasonable doubt that Ngdudjolo was the commander of the FNI at the time of the attack on Bogoro.
 Ngudjolo was accused of having committed crimes through “indirect co-perpetration” by using the FNI to carry out the crimes.
 However, judges found that there was a lack of credible evidence provided by the prosecution to support the accusation, and testimony from key prosecution witnesses lacked sufficient credibility to prove Ngudjolo was the commander of the combatants.
 In addition, Ngudjolo was charged directly with using child soldiers to participate in hostilities, but judges found insufficient evidence to link him to these crimes.

-The Katanga judgment
+The Katanga Judgment

 On March 7, 2014, Trial Chamber II, by a majority, convicted Germain Katanga as an accessory to one crime against humanity (murder) and four war crimes (murder, attacking a civilian population, destruction of property, and pillaging).
 The chamber changed the characterization of the mode of liability against Katanga, who had initially been charged as a principle perpetrator.
 He was acquitted of charges of using child soldiers, rape, and sexual slavery.